Canol Road: Northwest Territories section

-Mile Zero of the Canol Road was located at Norman Wells where vehicles drove across the ice in the winter.
-From the banks of the Mackenzie River (Milepost 4) the road extends 236 mi southwest to the Yukon border.
-The main site of project administration and operations, including a large airfield, was at Camp Canol (Milepost 8).
+Mile Zero of the Canol Road was located at Canol Camp, to which vehicles from Norman Wells drove four miles across the Mackenzie River ice in the winter.
+From the banks of the Mackenzie River (Milepost -7) the road extends 236 mi southwest to the Yukon border.
+The main site of project administration and operations, including a large airfield, was at Camp Canol (Milepost 0).

 The Canol Road is not maintained in the Northwest Territories and all bridges are gone.
-The road remains passable for some distance past the border depending on the capabilities of the vehicle.
-Vehicles commonly drive as far as the airstrip and buildings located at Milepost 222.
+The road remains passable for some distance east from the Yukon border depending on the capabilities of the vehicle.
+Vehicles commonly drive as far as the airstrip and buildings located at Milepost 222 (as measured from Camp Canol).

 The prospect of the Northwest Territories portion being repaired for automobile use is unlikely.
 It is an extremely difficult route in sections and the road condition has badly deteriorated.
 If the demand existed for a road between Ross River and the Sahtu region, it would make more sense to build along an entirely new route that was actually recommended in 1942 by the First Nations member who was called upon to locate a route.
 Such a route would emerge from the mountains opposite Tulita, Northwest Territories.

-The 350 km of Canol Road between Milepost 222 and the Mackenzie River is now the Canol Heritage Trail and traveled by hiking and mountain biking.
+The 350 km of Canol Road between Milepost 225 at the Yukon border and the Mackenzie River is now the Canol Heritage Trail and traveled by hiking and mountain biking.

 Clean up of the Northwest Territories section has been underway since 2007 to remove old telegraph wire, remove hazardous materials and demolish or board up old buildings.
 When remediation is complete it will allow the creation of a territorial park to proceed as set out in the Sahtu Dene and Metis Comprehensive Land Claim Agreement.

 Junctions

+In popular culture

+Stan Rogers wrote a song named Canol Road, which appears on his album Northwest Passage.
+The song describes a man who murders someone in a bar fight, tries to escape the police on the Canol Road, and subsequently freezes to death.